angular/angular/aio/content/tutorial/toh-pt0.md

 # Create a new project

-You begin by creating an initial application using the Angular CLI.
-Throughout this tutorial, you'll modify and extend that starter application to create the Tour of Heroes application.

-In this part of the tutorial, you'll do the following:
+Use the `ng new` command to start creating your **Tour of Heroes** application.

+This tutorial:

-1. Set up your environment.
+1. Sets up your environment.
-1. Create a new workspace and initial application project.
+2. Creates a new workspace and initial application project.
-1. Serve the application.
+3. Serves the application.
-1. Make changes to the application.
+4. Makes changes to the new application.

 <div class="alert is-helpful">

-For the sample application that this page describes, see the <live-example></live-example>.
+To view the application's code, see the <live-example></live-example>.

 </div>